POLITICIAN

 Icon of person Vladimir Parfenovich

-Vladimir Vladimirovich Parfenovich (Belarusian: Уладзімір Парфяновіч; Russian: Владимир Владимирович Парфенович, Vladimir Parfenovich; born 2 December 1958) is a retired Belarusian sprint canoer and politician.
+Vladimir Vladimirovich Parfenovich (Belarusian: Уладзімір Парфяновіч; Russian: Владимир Владимирович Парфенович, Vladimir Parfenovich; born 2 December 1958) is a Belarusian retired sprint canoer and politician.
 Read more on Wikipedia

-His biography is available in different languages on Wikipedia.
-Vladimir Parfenovich is the 17,688th most popular politician (up from 18,142nd in 2019), the 202nd most popular biography from Belarus (up from 221st in 2019) and the 55th most popular Belarusian Politician.
+His biography is available in 18 different languages on Wikipedia (up from 17 in 2024).
+Vladimir Parfenovich is the 17,748th most popular politician (up from 18,115th in 2024), the 203rd most popular biography from Belarus (up from 221st in 2019) and the 55th most popular Belarusian Politician.

 Memorability Metrics